OPS-E2E-PPE/VBA-Docs/api/PowerPoint.chart.chartcolor.md

 ---
-title: Chart.ChartColor Property (PowerPoint)
+title: Chart.ChartColor property (PowerPoint)
 keywords: vbapp10.chm68003
 f1_keywords:
 - vbapp10.chm68003
 ms.assetid: f90fc2e2-0e98-e7ac-1994-45adb2be11bf
 ms.date: 06/08/2017
-ms.prod: powerpoint
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Chart.ChartColor Property (PowerPoint)
+# Chart.ChartColor property (PowerPoint)

 Returns or sets an integer that represents the color scheme for the chart.
-Read-write.
+Read/write.

 ## Syntax

 _expression_. `ChartColor`

-_expression_ A variable that represents a [Chart](./PowerPoint.Chart.md) object.
+_expression_ A variable that represents a [Chart](PowerPoint.Chart.md) object.

 ## Remarks

 Chart color schemes are numbered from 1 to 17; the setting of this property corresponds to the color schemes shown on the **Change Colors** gallery on the **Chart Tools Design** ribbon tab.

 ## Property value